morraconda/sketch/README.md

 1D run-length encoding: bands.sk 16.4 KiB, fractal.sk 129.7 KiB
 Writing pixel by pixel: bands.sk ~300 KiB, fractal.sk ~300 KiB

 As you may notice, the compression isn't very good for fractal, in fact coming out larger than the original image.
-This is due to the nature of the .sketch file format, only being able to have signed 6-bit operand per byte.
+This is due to the nature of the .sketch file format, only being able to have a 6-bit operand per byte.
 This means it takes 5+2 bytes to specify a change in 32-bit RGBA colour, and 4+1 bytes to specify a co-ordinate above (31, 31).

 The .sketch file viewer stores a current position, target position, the current drawing tool being used and an (unsigned) accumulator.
 Each byte is 1 command, consisting of a 2-bit opcode and a 6-bit operand.

 The commands are as follows:
-DX: Increase target position x by signed operand value (-32 to +31), set current position to target position
+DX: Increase target position x by signed operand (-32 to +31), set current position to target position
-DY: Incrase target position y by signed operand value (-32 to +31)
+DY: Incrase target position y by signed operand (-32 to +31)
-DATA: Left shift accumulator by 6 bits, add unsigned operand value to accumulator
+DATA: Left shift accumulator by 6 bits, add unsigned operand to accumulator
 TOOL: Set drawing tool
 whenever a command is called, the accumulator value is then reset to 0.